vimpunk/hugo-blog/content/post/servo-internals-load-url.md

-`NewBrowsingContextInfo` field wrapped in an `Option`, which is used to indicate that the pending change introduces a new browsing context (used in the case of creating a new top-level browsing context or new iframes, which is not covered here), or `None` if the page load was kicked off in an exiting browsing context.
+`NewBrowsingContextInfo` field wrapped in an `Option`, which is used to indicate that the pending change introduces a new browsing context (used in the case of creating a new top-level browsing context or new iframes, which is not covered here), or `None` if the page load was kicked off in an existing browsing context.

 ### Pipeline